EdDataScienceEES/tutorial-zmancekpali/tut_template.md

 ```
 ![labelled](https://github.com/EdDataScienceEES/tutorial-zmancekpali/blob/master/Plots/rbge_map_with_names.jpg)

 You can now see a much more informative plot that tells you the exact location of each tree and the species, however, it looks a bit cluttered.
 For the purposes of this tutorial, we can plot the species abbreviation code instead of the full Latin names to make the map a bit less cluttered with text (however, this would not really be usable in formal academic reports without a legend explaining each abbreviation).
-Still, we can see it looks much cleaner:
+Still, we can see it looks much cleaner (and comparing it with the top map, you can distinguish what each abbreviation means):
 ```
 (map_with_codes <- ggmap(edi_map_satellite) +
     geom_point(data = leaves, aes(x = long, y = lat, color = type, shape = type),